RubenSibon/dotfiles/.dotfiles/README.md

 ## Author's note

 These configurations represent my personal preferences.
 I sync them between the various machines I use.
-MacOS and Arch Linux tend to be the main operating systems on those machines.
+MacOS, Arch Linux and the occasional Debian-based distro tend to be the main operating systems on those machines.
 If this setup is to your liking, feel free to use it as a starting point for your own config.
 I've tried to keep everything as generic and environment-agnostic as possible.

 ## Requirements